-Three University of Warwick Performance Athletes selected to represent GB Students at the forthcoming World University Summer Games
+Three Performance Athletes selected for World University Summer Games

 Hannah Burnage, Kai Thomas-Prause and William Pike have been selected to represent Great Britain in the World University Summer Games.
 This is a phenomenal achievement for the young athletes who are members of the University of Warwick’s Performance Sport Programme.
 The student-athletes will compete at the event taking place in July in Naples, Italy.